 Deciding between qualitative vs quantitative research

-Whether you’ll go use qualitative or quantitative research to collect data will depend on your specific needs.
+Whether you should use qualitative or quantitative research to collect data depends on your specific needs.
 What kind of question are you looking to get answered?
 What resources do you have at your disposal?
 Do you have access to a sufficient number of respondents?
-These factors will determine the type of research you’re going to use.
 Note that quantitative and qualitative research methods don’t conflict with each other.
 In fact, they’re best used in combination.
 Start by using qualitative research to discover a particular problem or opportunity.
-Devise a hypothesis (or multiple hypotheses) and then use quantitative research to test them.
+Devise a hypothesis and then use quantitative research to test it.

 Face-to-face interviews are the most common data collection method used in qualitative research.
 In face-to-face interviews, researchers collect data directly from subjects through one-on-one interaction.
 This type of data collection is personal and highly personalized.